The best-performing companies harness the greater potential of well constructed motivated teams, right?

 How do we know our existing team members or candidates' potential?
 And that it enhances the equation of greater than the sum of the parts?
 How do business leaders know they have that right?
 How do they measure it and improve it?
 Are, unconscious biases influencing decisions?

 Companies set aside large budgets to invest in the discipline of talent optimization, monitor, analyze and assess productivity to help make decisions to improve performance.
-Resources available to aware leaders who chose to prioritize and practice talent optimization, have grown enormously over the past few decades.
+Resources available, to aware leaders, who chose to prioritize and practice talent optimization, have grown enormously over the past few decades.

-Digitization and exponential technologies have accelerated business opportunities and disruption.
 Organizations make a multitude of operational, financial and strategic decisions based on data.
 So why would we not extend the use of evidence-based knowledge and prediction to making optimal personnel decisions from hiring, to coaching, career-pathing and retention decisions?